Skip to content

 2. Receive token - Cognito validates credentials and returns a JWT ID token.
 The CLI caches it locally (~/.bgagent/credentials.json) and auto-refreshes on expiry.

-3. Call the API - Every request includes the token in the Authorization: Bearer <token> header.
+3. Call the API - Every request includes the raw ID token (no Bearer prefix) in the Authorization: <token> header.

 4. Validate - API Gateway’s Cognito authorizer verifies the JWT signature, expiration, and audience.
 Invalid tokens are rejected with 401.